barry-waldbaum-rl/reat-vm-setup/README.md

 13. Sign in as 'root' with 'password'.

-14. Configure the server using these steps: https://drive.google.com/open?id=1QBFCyuU9uUikC5jEy1QwiEe4ln2S7MzekM0qke1Y9Jg
+14. Configure the server using these steps.

+https://drive.google.com/open?id=1QBFCyuU9uUikC5jEy1QwiEe4ln2S7MzekM0qke1Y9Jg

 15. Return to the VNCs shell terminal.